Bear Island (Svalbard): Flora and fauna

-Bear Island was the site of a pioneering ecological study by Victor Summerhayes and Charles Elton in the early 1920s, which produced one of the first food web diagrams.
+Victor Summerhayes and Charles Elton visited Bear Island during the 1921 Oxford University Spitsbergen expedition and the location formed the basis of their pioneering ecological study which produced one of the first food web diagrams.
 There is a little plant growth, consisting mostly of moss and some scurvy grass, but no trees.

 The only indigenous land mammals are a few Arctic foxes.
 Despite its name, Bear Island is not a permanent residence of polar bears, although many arrive with the expanding pack ice in the winter.
 Occasionally, a bear will stay behind when the ice retreats in spring and remain through the summer months.
 Moreover, the sub-population of Ursus maritimus polar bears found here is a genetically distinct set of polar bears associated with the Barents Sea region.

 Ringed seal and bearded seal, prey of the polar bear, live in the waters near Bjørnøya, but the formerly common walruses have nowadays become guests.
-Bear Island's freshwater lakes are the home of some arctic fish species like the Arctic char.
+Bear Island's freshwater lakes hosts a population of Arctic char.

 Birds

-The only land birds are snow buntings and rock ptarmigans, but the island is rich in seabirds that nest on the southern cliffs.
+The only land bird of significant numbers on the island is the snow bunting which arrive in the early spring to breed.
+However, the island is rich in seabirds nesting on the southern cliffs.
 Other species visit the island during their seasonal migration between Svalbard's northern islands and mainland Europe.
+The only permanent resident appears to be the northern fulmar.

 Bear island has been identified as an Important Bird Area (IBA) by BirdLife International.
 It supports breeding populations of northern fulmars (50,000–60,000 pairs), purple sandpipers, red phalaropes (10 pairs), glaucous gulls (2000 pairs), black-legged kittiwakes (100,000 pairs), little auks (10,000–100,000 pairs), common guillemots (50,000 pairs), thick-billed guillemots (190,000 individuals) and black guillemots (1000 pairs).

 It also supports migratory populations of pink-footed geese (30,000 individuals), barnacle geese and long-tailed ducks.

 Environmental concerns

 Although there are currently no industrial activities on Bjørnøya or in its immediate vicinity, pollution by toxic and radioactive substances remains a threat to the island's virtually untouched nature.
 Exploration in the Barents sea and the recent development of the Snøhvit gas field off the northern coast of Norway shows that the ecologically sensitive polar and subpolar sea areas of the Norwegian and Barents Sea have come into the focus of the petrol and gas industry.
 The environmental organisation Bellona has criticised the Norwegian government for licensing these activities without sufficient studies of their ecological impact.
 Organic toxins, specifically PCBs, have been found in high concentrations in biological samples from Bear Island, especially in Arctic char of the freshwater lake Ellasjøen.
-The Soviet nuclear submarine Komsomolets sank on April 7, 1989, some 135 nmi southwest of Bear Island.
+The Soviet nuclear submarine Komsomolets sank on 7 April 1989, some 135 nmi southwest of Bear Island.
 Leakage of radioactive material from the reactor and nuclear warheads currently poses a problem, and severe pollution of the surrounding waters remains possible.